fedarko/empress/README.md

 Empress is a fast and scalable [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) viewer.

 Empress helps users explore the hierarchical relationships between "features" in a dataset.
-While historically these features have often represented evolutionary relationships of species in community surveys, and are characterized by their phylogeny or genetic similarity/differences, you can in fact view any type of information with hierarchical organization.
-For example, you can view trees of
+Any type of "feature" can be viewed in this way.
-[amplicon sequence variants (ASVs)](https://en.wikipedia.org/wiki/Amplicon_sequence_variant) or [operational taxonomic units (OTUs)](https://en.wikipedia.org/wiki/Operational_taxonomic_unit) generated from 16S rRNA marker gene sequencing data, or metabolite trees of LC-MS data generated using [q2-qemistree](https://github.com/biocore/q2-qemistree).
+One of the most common use cases is viewing trees of [amplicon sequence variants (ASVs)](https://en.wikipedia.org/wiki/Amplicon_sequence_variant) or [operational taxonomic units (OTUs)](https://en.wikipedia.org/wiki/Operational_taxonomic_unit) generated from 16S rRNA marker gene sequencing data, but you could also view trees generated from shotgun metagenomics sequencing data, or trees of metabolomics data generated using [q2-qemistree](https://github.com/biocore/q2-qemistree) (just to name a few options).

 Empress supports categorically new functionality, such as integration and synchronized animations with ordination plots, as well as functionality